vinitsample/Privacy/README.md

 **Information Collection and Use**

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to App uses notification which results in saving your notification ID of device to deliver electronic tickets and ask for permission while using notification.
-The application makes simple network request to domain www.vinitdeliwala.com to fetch electronic tickets based on your JJC ID..
+The application makes simple network request to domain www.vinitdeliwala.com to fetch electronic tickets based on your JJC ID.
 The information that I request will be retained on your device and is not collected by me in any way.
+The application does not store, fetch and upload any User's sensitive information.

 The app does use third party services that may collect information used to identify you.